By Isis Darios | Published in June, 2021

 Social media channels allow brands to communicate directly with guests and build purposeful relationships with them.
 Since travel is, in and of itself, a highly personal experience that naturally inclines people to share and search for inspiring images, videos, travel hashtags, and testimonials, social media is the perfect platform to support and promote this rich content.

-The goal of your social media and marketing campaigns through management tools should be to:
+The goal of your hotel’s social media content and marketing campaigns should be to:

 – Interact and collaborate with current and future guests